1991 World Championships in Athletics – Women's javelin throw

 These are the official results of the Women's Javelin Throw event at the 1991 World Championships in Tokyo, Japan.
 There were a total of 31 participating athletes, with the final held on Sunday September 1, 1991.
 All results were made with a rough surfaced javelin.

+The winning margin was 10 cm which as of 2024 remains the narrowest winning margin in the women's javelin throw at these championships.